zouppen/aoc-2024/log.md

 input element.
 Iterate it 75 times and there's your part 2.

 Run time < 50 ms, non-threaded.
 I have polished my code after puzzle completion and it's very nice and readable.
+No more string conversions!
 Go and check it!

 Tomorrow it's an even day so maybe there will be grids again.
 I know you well, Mr. Wastl.